-2.1.1 The following paragraphs set out the requirements for academic staff members across ranks and streams for professorial and instructor as well as administrative and professional streams.
-These requirements describe the level at which academic staff members in each rank and stream are expected to contribute to research and scholarship, teaching, and service.

-2.1.2 As a principle, expectations increase in relation to rank.
+- 2.1.1 The following paragraphs set out the requirements for academic staff members across ranks and streams for a) the teaching and research stream, professorial and b) the teaching-focused stream instructor as well as administrative and professional streams.
+These requirements describe the level at which academic staff members in each rank and stream are expected to contribute to research and scholarship, teaching, and service. - 2.1.2 As a principle, expectations increase in relation to rank.
 As academic staff members progress through the ranks, they may take on a variety of roles in a University community and in their professions, and the vitality of the University community, the academic disciplines, and the broader community or society depends upon their commitment and involvement.